St. Croix Island

-The first Europeans to settle in the area were a company of French explorers led by Samuel de Champlain and Sieur de Monts in 1604.
+The first Europeans to settle in the area were a company of French explorers led by Samuel de Champlain and Pierre Dugua, Sieur de Mons in 1604.
 They attempted to set up a permanent community on St. Croix Island, four miles from the mouth of the St. Croix River.
 After just one winter, which was admittedly unusually severe, the attempt to settle was a dismal failure.
 Nearly half of the men died of scurvy and exposure.
 They dismantled their buildings and sailed to a more hospitable location across the Bay of Fundy, where they founded Port Royal, now known as Annapolis Royal.
-St. Croix Island is an International Historic Site and had interpretive and viewing parks on both sides of the St. Croix River.
+St. Croix Island is an International Historic Site and has interpretive and viewing parks on both sides of the St. Croix River.